 Vaping usually causes a headache because you’re consuming too much nicotine in too short a time or because you aren’t drinking enough water.
 It’s also possible in rare cases to be sensitive to certain compounds in e-liquid.
+These are the three most common reasons for a headache from vaping.

 There is a strong link between nicotine use and headaches.
 That’s because nicotine causes the blood vessels to constrict, which in turn reduces the flow of blood in and around the brain.
 This situation can be made worse if you use nicotine when you already have a headache.
 Some people also experience headaches when they haven’t had nicotine in a while, which underscores the importance of managing your nicotine intake carefully.
 We’ll discuss this at greater length shortly.

 Dehydration is another common side effect of vaping that can potentially cause headaches.
 You’re probably already aware of the fact that you can get a headache if you aren’t drinking enough water, but you may not know that vaping can actually exacerbate this issue because vegetable glycerin and propylene glycol – the two most plentiful ingredients in vape juice – are both extremely effective absorbers of moisture.
 When you exhale the vapor, you’re actually removing moisture from your body and need to drink extra liquid to replenish it.
-Our INNOBAR products are made with a new type of e-liquid that contains 30 percent water and may help to alleviate this issue.

 The final reason why you might get a headache from vaping is because you’re sensitive to a specific ingredient in the e-liquid you’re using.
 This isn’t common, but it’s worth exploring if you’ve already eliminated nicotine overuse and dehydration as potential causes of your vape headache.